 When I started playing banjo at fifteen I didn’t anticipate how many doors it would open.
 It connected me to new people, raised complex questions, and provided an activity that I always wanted to return to.
 I experienced something similar when I began exploring other interests in college, like ethnomusicology, South Asian studies, and literature.
 Each of these brought—and continues to bring—both a sense of freedom and a heightened sense of accountability for my own actions and inactions in the world.
-At Warren Wilson, I seek growth opportunities for my students, colleagues, and myself by approaching learning with curiosity, compassion, collaboration, critical engagement, and a commitment to social and environmental justice.
+At Warren Wilson, I seek growth opportunities for my students, colleagues, and myself by approaching learning with curiosity, compassion, collaboration, and critical engagement.